 Found nowhere else in the world, this enigmatic frog is endemic to the Xucaneb mountains of Alta Verapaz, Guatemala.
 First recorded in the 1960s, it was more recently discovered by the Indigo Field Team in 2015.

 Critically endangered, the survival of the spikethumb frog is threatened by habitat loss and disease.

 Explore with Indigo and discover the mysterious cloud forests of Alta Verapaz

-You will spend time experiencing the mysterious cloud forests first hand, connecting with the nature around us.
+You’ll spend time experiencing the mysterious cloud forests first hand, connecting with the nature around you.

 From surveying for rare amphibians, to keeping an eye out for tree vipers, each day offers an opportunity to experience conservation in action.

 DO I NEED EXPERIENCE?

 Our Amphibian Expedition is open to anyone with an interest in the natural world, who wants to make a positive contribution to conservation.

 The area is highly biodiverse with over 50 species of amphibians and reptiles.
 100’s of birds from eagles and hawks, to hummingbirds and trogons – even the quetzal has been heard here!